snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 * `shipment_type` - Specifies whether the shipment is `on_demand` (i.e. will require an ad-hoc carrier collection to be booked) or `scheduled` (i.e. will be picked up as part of a regularly scheduled carrier collection ).
 * `contents` - The contents of the shipment itself.
 * `addresses` - All shipments require both `origin` and `destination` addresses.

+> <span class="note-header">Note:</span>
+>
+> PRO handles collection booking for `on-demand` shipments as a background process when the shipment is allocated to a carrier service.
+You do not need to specify `on_demand` booking details manually.

 ### Specifying Shipment Contents